jameskress/Visualization_Vignettes/ParaView_Vignettes/Special_Use_Cases/Jupyter_Notebooks/README.md

 ## Part 2: Submitting the Job (`submit_jupyter.sh`)

+Finially, we can launch Jupyter Lab.
+The only tested method to get this to work is using the script below, which sets up tunnels to your local we browser, and you can use Jupyter Lab as normal.
 This script allocates a compute node, starts Jupyter, and prints the SSH tunnel command you need.
+Follow the instructions printed to you slurm job script file after the job launches.

 **Important:** Update the account to your own account (e.g., `k01`).
+Make sure that you update the path in SETUP CONDA if needed.

 **Create file: `submit_jupyter.sh`**